digi-ron/AU-Falcon-SPUD-Project/Electrical/HLSwitch.md

 - 03 = Delay OFF & CONT to 12 when Headlight HIGH (likely part of delay function)
 - 04 = Delay OFF & CONT to 05
 - 05 = Delay OFF & CONT to 04
-- 06 = GND
+- 06 = GND/SIG?
 - 07 = Dome light HIGH
 - 08 = ??? (no CONT)
-- 09 = Headlight LOW & GND to 03 when Headlight LOW
+- 09 = Headlight LOW & CONT to 03 when Headlight LOW
 - 10 = Dome light LOW
 - 11 = ??? (also no CONT)
-- 12 = Headlight HIGH & GND to 03 when Headlight HIGH
+- 12 = Headlight HIGH & CONT to 03 when Headlight HIGH

 ![High Plug](./HLSwitch/high-plug.jpg)
 > photo of headlight switch unit end plug (male pin connector)